sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 Note that all terms in this formulation of the chain rule are linear maps.
 A new visualization for our toy example can be found in Figure 3b.
-Our illustrations distinguish between materialized matrices and linear maps by using solid and dashed lines respectively.
+Our illustrations distinguish between matrices and linear maps by using solid and dashed lines respectively.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/chainrule_num.svg" class="img-fluid" %}
 <div class="caption">
-    Figure 3a: Chain rule using materialized Jacobians (solid outline).
+    Figure 3a: Chain rule using Jacobian matrices (solid outline).
 </div>

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/matrixfree.svg" class="img-fluid" %}